lisa-pinto/thesis-site/content/post/Numbers and Personalities.md

 # The Quadrivium
 c.
 Ancient Greece

-## Numbers
+## The Art of Numbers

-The Greeks Developed four Liberal arts of Numbers - Astronomy, Geometry, Arithmetic and Harmony (Music).
-Numbers has magical properties that transcended their real-life applications.
+The Greeks considered arithmetic one of the four Liberal arts of Numbers - along with Astronomy, Geometry,  Harmony (Music).
+Numbers was considered as representatives of a purpose higher than themselves, and were connected to they occurences in nature.

 ##
 {{< rawhtml >}}